10 Dunedin Must-Dos

 5. Visit the Otago Museum

 Dunedin’s museums are well worth checking out, especially the Otago Museum.
-Learn about the natural and social history of the Otago, Dunedin and the rest of the world through fascinating displays and artifacts.
+Learn about the natural and social history of New Zealand, the Otago region, Dunedin and the rest of the world through fascinating displays and artifacts.
 They’ve even managed to squeeze in a Planetarium and a tropical butterfly garden!
 Either enjoy the free exhibitions or jump on a guided tour to make the most of your visit.

 Location: 419 Great King Street.